An Introduction and 10-Part Series

 The concept of luxury makes that experience the best it can be - suited to not just the experience itself, but you as a human who has needs, emotions, and passions.
 Luxury is about the freedom to choose.
 A product that embodies pure luxury helps you to be your best self, whatever that is.

-Here are seven steps to help you learn how to choose the best luxury travel trailer.
+Here are eight tips to help you learn how to choose the best luxury travel trailers.

 Are you planning to live in a trailer full time, part-time, or just for short trips?
 These are very different needs and have unique requirements.
 The first step is to understand how you plan on using the living space.
 Selecting a high end trailer that suits your exact needs is extremely important.
 The term "RV," or recreational vehicle, is what defines most trailers.
 These are units designed to accommodate trips that last a short time, a weekend, or at most a couple of weeks.
 RV's are simply not designed for full-time use.
 When this happens, it always results in one thing - compromise.
 The amount of compromise depends on what you are willing to tolerate.
 And just how close does that trailer come to meeting your needs?

-Consider what types of weather you will encounter.
+What types of weather you will encounter?
 How will a mobile living space respond to freezing or sweltering temperatures?
-Plus, if you're deciding to live full-time, I can't imagine being able to escape freezing temperatures year-round.
+If you decide to live in a travel trailer full-time, chances are you won't be able to escape freezing temperatures year-round.
 I've seen countless makes and models rated as "4-season" that are utterly incapable of sub-zero temperatures.
 Pipes freeze and heaters fail.
 Without the right equipment, you could be spending more time in the service center than out using your unit.
 How would you know?
 After all, the manufacturer said it was four-season rated.
 Just because the kind-hearted salesperson said it, doesn't make it true.

-One of the most excellent benefits of trailer living is the ability to travel to the most beautiful locations in our world.
-In my experience traveling nearly 100,000 miles across our beautiful country, I have found that the most beautiful places in our society are in the middle of nowhere.
+One of the most rewarding benefits of trailer living is the ability to travel to the most beautiful locations in our world.
+In my experience traveling nearly 100,000 miles in travel trailers, I have found that the most beautiful places in our society are in the middle of nowhere.
 These are places you can still find silence, see the stars, and witness nature.
 In contrast, I can honestly say that I've stayed in literally hundreds of RV parks, with RV's lined up like sausages all neatly in a row - all hooked up to water, sewer, electricity, and internet.
 This type of living is undoubtedly not off-grid nor a genuine experience.
 Off-grid is rooted in discovery and wanderlust, the adventures in our dreams.
 Any trailer can survive in an RV park.
-If that's what you're looking for, then off-grid is not essential to your beautiful style of living.
+If that's what you're looking for, then being off-grid is not essential to your style of living.

 There are so many considerations to living off-grid and doing so in a luxurious way.
-The term "off-grid" has become such a buzzword.
+Unfortunately, the term "off-grid" has become such a buzzword.
 Manufacturers now put a couple of solar panels and another battery and promise off-grid destinations galore.
 Knowing what it means to travel off-grid becomes extremely important.
-The end question is quite simple: "How far are you able to travel?
-And how long can you stay there?"
+The end question is quite simple: "How far are you able to travel, and how long can you stay there?"
 Is the answer a week, month, or even longer?
 The factors that help make this determination are highly complex and involve many variables.
 Humans are needy creatures – especially when considering the "luxuries" that define our modern-day lifestyle.
-Having all needs meet is luxury, but that's just the very beginning – such as warm shelter, a comfortable bed to sleep, water to drink, and food to eat.
-But a luxury experience is defined by so much more: a spa-like shower, fine dining, entertainment, the spirit of adventure, a home that inspires you, and a connection with the great outdoors.
-Traveling off-grid is a question of more than just how long but more about what quality of life do you have for that time?
+We all need the basics: a warm shelter, a comfortable bed to sleep in, water to drink, and food to eat.
+But you may be interested in more luxury features such as a spa-like shower, a residential-style kitchen, and high-quality entertainment.
+And then there are the less tangible needs like the spirit of adventure, a home that inspires you, and a connection with the great outdoors.
+Traveling off-grid is more than just a question of how long can you stretch your stay, but about the quality of life you have for that time.
 After all, living out of a van could be considered off-grid living, but is it really a luxury experience?

 If part of your dream is to explore those remote locations, chances are you will encounter a dirt road en route to your destination.
 Owning a trailer prohibited from off-road use is highly limiting.
 When it comes to luxury trailers, being able to travel off-road isn't just a nice thing to have – going off-road is a necessity.

-When deciding to embark on trailer living, the first thing you should ask is how many people are traveling together at a time.
+When deciding to embark on trailer living, it is important to consider how many people are traveling together at a time.
 Do you have a family of five or just the two of you?
+Maybe you are traveling solo.
 Do you have pets, and if so, what are their needs?
-After all, they can't tell you what they want, so you need to understand their needs.
 The more people and animals traveling together can have a considerable effect on how livable a small space can be.
 Buying a trailer that is too big or too small is just the beginning.
 Is the space adaptable to suit a variety of needs and conditions?
 Is the design efficient and durable?
-What impact does the size of your trailer family have on the time you can stay off-grid?
-And after you understand all this, you need to ask - "how will the design of the trailer meet my needs?"
-Most people don't buy a trailer fully knowing what they want or need.
+What impact does the size of a trailer family have on the time you can stay off-grid?
+After you understand all this, you need to ask - "how will the design of the trailer meet my needs?"
+Most people don't approach buying travel trailers fully knowing what they want or need.
 A lack of awareness is why so many people (myself included) make a big mistake and end up buying the wrong trailer.
+If you want to please everyone onboard, make sure you choose a travel trailer that offers a luxury package suitable for all ages and unique needs.

 You will need to determine the type of things you will be doing when traveling.
-A high end trailer must meet every need with as little compromise as possible.
+High end travel trailers must meet every need with as little compromise as possible.
 Do you plan on working while on the road?
 If so, what does work mean to you?
-It's a great time we live in as we welcome this new decade.
+It's a great time we live in as we have more flexibility in what our work lives look like than ever before.
 It's liberating to have the freedom that comes with remote working, but what are you sacrificing in the process?
 Do you need internet or phone coverage?
 What about a separate space to work?
 How are you balancing the two different aspects of your life, and how does work affect your personal life and vice-versa?
 My wife and I run a business together and have realized the extreme complexities of boundaries, space needs, and flexibility that living in a travel trailer requires.
 Luxury travel trailers can welcome these needs by design.
 It will make living and working on the road a delightful experience.
 Alternatively, a poorly designed trailer may do the exact opposite - creating tension, conflict, and a poor life-work balance.

 A travel trailer is a wonderfully adaptable housing solution.
 You can travel to remote locations, wholly self-contained and disconnected from the grid for weeks, if not months at a time.
 When you arrive, you can disconnect the tow vehicle and have complete freedom to explore the heart and soul of your destination.
 Compared to a motorhome or motor-coach, I find trucks far-superior in terms of reliability and quality of experience.